nitad54448/yappari-5-1/README.md

 The fitting results will depend on the starting parameters since this is a non-linear system.
 You should probably manually adjust the starting parameters then use the fitting procedure you want (TRDL seems to be quite robust).
 For Levenberg-Marquardt method, the initial parameters should be rather close to good values.
 Note that esd's of the fitted parameters are properly calculated for unconstrained LM fit.
 You need to fit all parameters to get proper esds and chi squared values.

 ### Weight
 This value selects the weighting method.
-The best is usually the "absolute Z".
+The best is usually the "absolute Z" and the applied weight will be the inverse of this parameter.

 ### Fit termination
 The fit termination parameters can be adjusted here : by default they are set to 2500 iterations and a stop limit at 10E-18.
 The default values are in the program /config/.xml configuration file which can be edited manually or by using an __Advanced__ function.